rumkin/nginx-auth-proxy/readme.md

 ```

 Now you can configure `nginx-auth-proxy.nginx` to setup listening and redirection
 hosts.
-Than put this file into nginx configuretion directory.
+Than put this file into nginx configuration directory.